FeatureManager/backend/README.md

 Backend for Remote Feature Toggle Project.

+The Remote Feature Toggle project is a tool to turn on/off your others projects features remotely.

-This backend is designed for work alone however the official frontend for this project can be founed [here](https://github.com/RemoteFeatureToggle/frontend).
+This backend is designed for work alone however the official frontend for this project can be found [here](https://github.com/RemoteFeatureToggle/frontend).

 ## Getting Started